tlienart/Franklin.jl/docs/src/man/syntax.md

 In JuDoc there are two ways to do this.

 1. For Julia, a live-evaluation of code blocks is supported not unlike the [Weave.jl](https://github.com/mpastell/Weave.jl) package,
-1. For all language, you can run the script separately and insert the code and/or the output of the code in the page.
+1. For all languages, you can run the script separately and insert the code and/or the output of the code in the page.

 ### On-the-fly evaluation

 !!! note

     **Evaluation time**: it is important to realise that when the code block is created or modified and the page is saved, it will trigger a page compilation that will _wait_ for the evaluation of the code block to complete.
 So if your code block takes a long time to execute, the page will not be updated before that's done.
-    That being said, if you don't modify the code block, it will only be executed _once_ as the output is saved to file.
+    That being said, if you don't modify the code block, it will only be executed **once** as the output is saved to file.

 !!! note

     **Sandboxing**: on-the-fly evaluation of code blocks is still a bit experimental.
 Among other things, the code is _not sandboxed_ which means that if you have two code blocks one after the other, the second one has access to what's defined in the first.
 This is natural within the same page, but it also works _across_ pages.
 However it would be really bad practice to rely on this as the order in which pages are compiled is not always the same.
     In short: take a page as one Julia notebook and pay attention to all your variables and functions to be defined on that page.

-Code blocks that should not be evaluated should be added without anything special so for instance:
+Code blocks that should not be evaluated should be added as per standard markdown, so for instance:

 `````judoc
 ```julia